ignacio/siteswap/README.md

 # siteswap #

 **Siteswap** is a simple asynchronous test framework for [LuaNode][2], based on [lunit][3].

 Siteswap is...

 > a notation used to describe juggling patterns..

 (taken from [Wikipedia][1]).

-And writing tests for asynchronous code is mostly juggling stuff in the air, so...
+Writing tests for asynchronous code is mostly juggling stuff in the air, so...

 ## What does it look like? #